 We love Cajun food, and the closely related Creole cuisine, but it is often misunderstood.
 While it’s true that many of the foods from that region are downright hot, they are not always.
 Flavorful?
 Yes.
 But not always spicy.

-In fact, our all time favorite spice blend is Tony Chachere’s Original Creole Seasoning.
+In fact, our all time favorite spice blend is Tony Chachere's Original Creole Seasoning.
 The list of recipes we use it in is long and distinguished, with the reader favorites being Shrimp & Grits, Cajun Crab Dip and Fried Green Tomatoes.
-But “Tony C” as we call it, is not really hot at all on its own.
+But "Tony C" as we call it, is not really very hot on its own.

 Many times we kick our recipes up with some cayenne pepper or a good potent hot sauce, but you can always leave that part out.
+Buffalo Style Rotisserie Chicken Salad and Buffalo Shrimp are other recipes where you can tone the spicy kick up or down, as is traditional Red Beans and Rice.

 If you love all things Cajun like we do you’ll want to check out our recipe for Easy Shrimp Etouffee.